Mihajlo Pupin: Private life

 After going to America, he changed his name to Michael Idvorsky Pupin, stressing his origin.
 His father was named Constantine and mother Olimpijada and Pupin had four brothers and five sisters.
-In 1888 he married American Sarah Catharine Jackson from New York, with whom he had a daughter named Barbara Ivanka Pupin who was born in 1899 in Yonkers, New York and died on August 2, 1962 in New York.
+In 1888 he married American Sarah Catharine Jackson from New York, with whom he had a daughter named Barbara Ivanka Pupin who was born in 1899 in Yonkers, New York, and died on August 2, 1962, in New York.
 Pupin and his wife were married for eight years; she died from pneumonia at the age of 37.

+Pupin owned an estate and farm in Norfolk, Connecticut.
+He wrote about it as his "real American home", because he "never had a desire to seek a better haven of happiness in any other place".